dketterer/colorization/README.md

 for the University Esslingen but try to further maintain and develop it.

 It started in 2019 with a U-Net and L1/L2 loss.
 The code from then is written in Tensorflow 1/Keras.
-You still find that code on the master branch.
+You still find that code on the [keras-version](https://github.com/dketterer/colorization/tree/keras-version) branch.

 This branch is a rewrite in Pytorch.